NEUIR/ConsRec/README.md

 ## Requirements

+### 1. Python Environment:

-1.Install the following packages using Pip or Conda under this environment.
+Install the following packages using Pip or Conda under this environment.

 ```
 python >= 3.8